turulomio/officegenerator/README.rst

 =========
 X.X.X
   * [#28] Removed deprecation warning when removing OpenPyXL Sheets.
 Added test to check it.
+  * [#19] Added illustration method to add a paragraph with a list of images with the same size.
 1.3.0
   * Style None now preserve template style
   * Used libreoffice number formats in libxlsxgenerator